7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Virginia Tech: The Hokies were 2-7 at one point in ACC play, but finished with a kick, going 13-2 to play their way off the bubble.

+”I knew when it came together it was going to be a beautiful thing and they came together,” Young said. ”I didn’t think it would culminate in this, But we’re not going to give it back.”

-Duke: Krzyzewski came into the tournament worrying about his team’s defense and then they played three shaky games on that end in Brooklyn.
-He still believes there is time to turn it around on that end.
+Duke: Krzyzewski came into the tournament worrying about his team’s defense and then it played three shaky games on that end in Brooklyn.
+He still believes there is time to turn it around.

 ”Very confident because we’ll be able to practice,” Krzyzewski said, noting the youthful Blue Devils had only one practice since the North Carolina game.